OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 Frida also provides a couple of simple tools built on top of the Frida API and available right from your terminal after installing frida-tools via pip.
 For instance:

 - You can use the [Frida CLI](https://www.frida.re/docs/frida-cli/ "Frida CLI") (`frida`) for quick script prototyping and try/error scenarios.
-- [`frida-ps`](https://www.frida.re/docs/frida-ps/ "frida-ps") to obtain a list of all apps (or processes) running on the device including their names, identifiers and PDIs.
+- [`frida-ps`](https://www.frida.re/docs/frida-ps/ "frida-ps") to obtain a list of all apps (or processes) running on the device including their names, identifiers and PIDs.
 - [`frida-ls-devices`](https://www.frida.re/docs/frida-ls-devices/ "frida-ls-devices") to list your connected devices running Frida servers or agents.
 - [`frida-trace`](https://www.frida.re/docs/frida-trace/ "frida-trace") to quickly trace methods that are part of an iOS app or that are implemented inside an Android native library.